 There is no specific guidance in MFRS on applying these definitions to cash or client money arrangements.
-The relevant legal, regulatory and contractual requirements should therefore be carefully reviewed and judgement applied if necessary to determine whether the 'control' and 'benefits' tests have been met.
+The relevant legal, regulatory and contractual requirements should therefore be carefully reviewed and judgement applied if necessary to determine whether the 'control' and 'benefits' aspects of the definition of an asset have been met.

 The terms 'control' and 'benefits' are not themselves defined in this context.
-In applying these terms to client money arrangements we consider:
+In applying these terms to client money arrangements, we consider:

-- the evaluation of control should take account of the extent to which the reporting entity is able to determine the use of the monies - the 'benefits' test should take account of which party obtains the risks and rewards associated with ownership.
-Having done this, the next question that needs to be addressed is what kind of asset does the rental guarantee represent?
-There are two possible views here:
+- the evaluation of control should take account of the extent to which the reporting entity is able to determine the use of the monies - the evaluation of the 'benefits' aspect of the definition should take account of which party obtains the risks and rewards associated with ownership.